-• iii: Delete the selected layer.
+• III: Delete the selected layer.

-If you have clicked , click this button to delete all the layers in the PVW area.
+If you have clicked 🕏, click this button to delete all the layers in the PVW area.

-- Significant contents in the PVW area. - Restore the size and position of the selected layer in the PVW area to defaults
+- Science all the layers in the PVW area. - 📀: Restore the size and position of the selected layer in the PVW area to defaults.